DLibatique/CLAS102-F19/_pages/6-schedule.md

 <a name="top"></a>

-All reading assignments listed below should be completed by the date on which they’re listed.
+All assignments listed below should be completed by the date on which they’re listed.
 So, for example, you should come to class on Monday, 9/9, having read lines 1-514 of Plautus’ *Casina*.

 “Hackett” means our primary textbook (Francese and Smith, eds., *Ancient Rome: An Anthology of Sources*, Hackett 2014).
-Other physical texts will be referenced by the author’s last name.
+Other physical texts will be referenced by the author’s (/authors') last name(s).
 Some reading assignments will be found online – a link will be provided.

 <table>
     <thead>